 It seems clear that in most cases the role of a “king” was religious rather than political, with no means of coercing his fellow villagers to obey him.
 In the days when religion was a hugely important part of life, however, with no real demarcation between the spiritual and the material, such village “kings” would usually have been the preeminent authority-figures in their communities.

 In modern-day parlance, villages would have been “independent” from one another (though we must bear in mind that the whole concept of “independence” would have been incomprehensible to the people of the time, just as the concept of “politics” as an activity in its own right, distinct from religion or normal social intercourse, would have been).
-There would however have been cult centres which commanded the reverence of people from all the villages in an area.
+There would however have been cult centers which commanded the reverence of people from all the villages in an area.
 The villagers would have visited the local shrine regularly, using the opportunity to exchange produce, make inter-village marriage alliances, discuss matters of joint concern or try to resolve disputes between villages.
 Such inter-village relations would have been underpinned by the religious sanction deriving from the cult, and the shrine’s shamans or priests would have lent their authority and prestige to helping maintain peace between the people of different villages.
 In all likelihood they would have been called on to hear disputes, and to make decisions applying to more than one village.

 Neolithic farming practices were very unproductive by later standards, and early farmers were generally able to grow only enough food for their own needs, and little more.
 This meant that almost everyone had to spend their time in agriculture or related activities.
-Except in the most favoured locations, as we shall see, there was no surplus to feed a significant class of non-farmers (professional artisans or soldiers, for example).
+Except in the most favored locations, as we shall see, there was no surplus to feed a significant class of non-farmers (professional artisans or soldiers, for example).

 It is clear, however, that many communities included individuals – hereditary headmen, for example, or cult priests – who enjoyed higher status than the rest, and it is quite possible that some of these would have been able to live off the gifts offered by the other members of the community.